ModSec-AdvLearn: Countering Adversarial SQL Injections with Robust Machine Learning: Related work

 \section{Related work}

+In this section, we briefly review related work analyzing the performance and robustness of ModSecurity and the CRS, and conclude by discussing the main differences of our current work with our preliminary results in~\cite{scano2024modsec}.

-If \modsecurity (and its \gls*{CRS}) has been targeted by previous studies, its detection capabilities have been only partially evaluated.
-Specifically, \cite{singh2018_ms_pl_study, sobola_modsecurity_study} considered the impact of the \gls*{PL} under different types of web security threats.
-However, unlike our work, both of them adopt a very limited number of attack samples (for instance, the authors of \cite{singh2018_ms_pl_study} use only 27 samples) and do not provide a complete analysis of the trade-off between TPR (True Positive Rate) and FPR (False Positive Rate).
-Furthermore, none of them analyzed how the detection capabilities change in an adversarial scenario (\ie, against adversarially-manipulated attacks).
+\myparagraph{ModSecurity and CRS.} Previous work has considered the impact of different types of web security threats on ModSecurity when using the CRS configurations~\cite{singh2018_ms_pl_study,sobola_modsecurity_study}.
+However, unlike ours, a very limited number of attack samples is normally used (e.g., \cite{singh2018_ms_pl_study} uses only 27 samples), without providing any detailed investigation of the trade-off between TPR and FPR.
+Other approaches~\cite{betarte2018web, montes2021web} have applied \gls{ML} to detect web threats and only used \modsecurity as a baseline for comparison, without even evaluating adversarial robustness.

-Other papers go beyond that limitation and consider adversarial \gls*{SQLi} attacks against \modsecurity by proposing different approaches based on machine learning \cite{ml_driven} and \acrfull{RL} \cite{wang2020evading, hemmati2022rlwaf, guan2023ssqli}, fuzzing \cite{demetrio2020waf, LiYV22}, as well as heuristic search algorithm like Monte Carlo Tree search \cite{autospear}.
-However, either they do not specify which \glspl*{PL} they targeted~\cite{LiYV22, guan2023ssqli, ml_driven} for their analysis or they just limit themselves to the default PL1 such as \cite{autospear, hemmati2022rlwaf}.
-In both cases, the results are thus just partial and do not explain precisely why \modsecurity is failing and how it could be improved.

-Indeed, according to our best knowledge, there is no work that provides a thorough analysis of \modsecurity as we do in this paper (\ie, carefully evaluating the impact of its configuration settings such as the \gls*{PL}).
-In addition, no previous work has investigated the potentiality of adversarial training in this specific application domain making us the first that propose an ML-based methodology for effectively increasing the robustness of \glspl*{WAF}.
+\myparagraph{Adversarial SQLi.} Other work has considered adversarial \gls*{SQLi} attacks against \modsecurity by proposing different approaches based on \gls*{ML} \cite{ml_driven}, \acrfull{RL} \cite{wang2020evading,hemmati2022rlwaf,guan2023ssqli}, fuzzing techniques \cite{demetrio2020waf,LiYV22}, and heuristic search algorithm like Monte-Carlo tree search \cite{autospear}.
+However, the reported results are partial (\eg, \cite{autospear,hemmati2022rlwaf} just limit the analysis to the default PL1) and do not explain precisely why \modsecurity is failing and how it could be improved.
+To the best of our knowledge, no prior research has conducted a comprehensive analysis of the CRS for ModSecurity as we have done in this work.
+Additionally, no previous studies have explored the potential of adversarial training in this domain, making us the first to propose a robust ML methodology for effectively enhancing the robustness of WAFs.

+\myparagraph{ModSec-Learn.} With respect to our work introducing \mlms in~\cite{scano2024modsec}, we have extended here our approach as follows: (i) we have examined the impact of adversarial attacks on the CRS within the SQL domain; (ii) we have increased the robustness of our approach by developing a novel adversarial training procedure (\advms); (iii) we have investigated whether strongly-regularized models could withstand adversarial SQLi attacks, devising a novel version of SecSVM; (iv) we have analyzed how the baseline and \advms compute weights for each rule, highlighting which rules are more robust to perturbations; and (v) we have included an additional dataset~\cite{demetrio2020waf} in our experiments.